 The Cardiff Kook is all dressed up again.
-And this time, it’s to honor a local pilot who died in a November plane crash.
+And this time, it’s to honor a local man who died in a November plane crash.

 A sign that reads “Wayne Lewis RIP” is plastered beneath the statue, as seen in a photo posted to the Cardiff Kook’s Facebook page.

-The 60-year-old pilot from Cardiff-by-the-Sea was killed alongside friend Bruce Allen Erickson on Nov.
+The 60-year-old man from Cardiff-by-the-Sea was killed alongside friend and pilot Bruce Allen Erickson on Nov.
 18 at McClellan Palomar Airport in Carlsbad.

 The men’s helicopter spun out of control and caught fire while landing at the airport.
 They both died at the scene.
 The National Transportation Safety Board has been investigating what caused the crash.